 London-based event company Camm and Hooper has created a glamorous events, exhibition, dinner and conference venue at the Banking Hall, at the heart of the Square Mile, the city’s historic finance district.
 The Art Deco former Lloyds Bank building’s refurbishment by interior designer Russell Sage Studios includes state-of-the-art lighting, sound, AV and internet facilities that have transformed the Banking Hall’s Grade II-listed main hall and mezzanine.
 The lighting design by Victoria Jerram incorporates remote controlled LED spotlights that play a crucial role in both the interior design and in adapting the space for a fast-changing variety of events.

 “Camm and Hooper is all about creating amazing events through design, food and service in iconic buildings in central London,” explains managing director Claire Lawson.
 “When we were offered the opportunity to view Banking Hall we were blown away by its heritage, style and current misuse.
-The offering – a restaurant – did nothing to celebrate this amazing space and we knew that if we could have it, we would create a magnificent venue.”
+The offering – a restaurant – did nothing to celebrate this amazing space, and we knew that if we could have it, we would create a magnificent venue.”

 Camm and Hooper had worked with RSS on the successful launch of the Tanner & Co bar and restaurant warehouse venue near London Bridge in 2013.
 Lawson explains that:

 “Russell Sage of RSS and I discussed how we might enhance the Banking Hall and how lighting would play an integral part so that people immediately got the ‘wow’ factor as they walked through the doors.
-It was important that while celebrating the architectural features of the building – the beautiful pillars and roof particularly – our clients would have very specific and flexible needs for lighting everything from stage sets to tables and would want to be able to adapt colour to suit the time of day as well as their company colours.”
+It was important that while celebrating the architectural features of the building – the beautiful pillars and roof particularly – our clients would have very specific and flexible needs for lighting everything from stage sets to tables and would want to be able to adapt color to suit the time of day as well as their company colors.”

 “Sage introduced me to Victoria Jerram and I was immediately struck by how tuned into our thinking she was.
 We explained that we would want to be able to control the lighting easily and efficiently, changing the tone and mood for each event depending on the client.
 We can have a breakfast meeting with seminar, lunch with awards, dinner and presentation, stand-up events for 950 people, each with a different specification and at different times of the day where light didn’t stand still.
 It was important that we were able to showcase the lighting to our clients as well as make it easy for our in-house production team, sales team and external production team to use.”